groq/mlagility/docs/tools_user_guide.md

   - Also available as API arguments: `benchmark_script(groqview=True/False,)`, `benchmark_model(groqview=True/False,)`.

+## Cache Commands

+The `cache` commands help you manage the `mlagility cache` and get information about the builds and benchmarks within it.

 ### `cache list` Command

-`cache list` prints the names of all of the builds in a build cache.
+`benchit cache list` prints the names of all of the builds in a build cache.
 It presents the following options:

 - `-d CACHE_DIR, --cache-dir CACHE_DIR` Search path for builds (defaults to ~/.cache/mlagility)

-_Note_: `cache list` is not available as an API.
+> _Note_: `cache list` is not available as an API.

 ### `cache stats` Command

-`cache stats` prints out the selected the build's [`state.yaml`](https://github.com/groq/groqflow/blob/main/docs/user_guide.md#stateyaml-file) file, which contains useful information about that build.
+`benchit cache stats` prints out the selected the build's [`state.yaml`](https://github.com/groq/groqflow/blob/main/docs/user_guide.md#stateyaml-file) file, which contains useful information about that build.
 The `state` command presents the following options:

 - `build_name` Name of the specific build whose stats are to be printed, within the cache directory
 - `-d CACHE_DIR, --cache-dir CACHE_DIR` Search path for builds (defaults to ~/.cache/mlagility)

-_Note_: `cache stats` is not available as an API.
+> _Note_: `cache stats` is not available as an API.

 ### `cache delete` Command

-`cache delete` deletes one or builds from a build cache.
+`benchit cache delete` deletes one or builds from a build cache.
 It presents the following options:

 - `build_name` Name of the specific build to be deleted, within the cache directory
 - `-d CACHE_DIR, --cache-dir CACHE_DIR` Search path for builds (defaults to ~/.cache/mlagility)
 - `--all` Delete all builds in the cache directory

-_Note_: `cache delete` is not available as an API.
+> _Note_: `cache delete` is not available as an API.

 ### `cache report` Command

-`cache report` analyzes the state of all builds in a build cache and saves the result to a CSV file.
+`benchit cache report` analyzes the state of all builds in a build cache and saves the result to a CSV file.
 It presents the following options:

 - `-d CACHE_DIR, --cache-dir CACHE_DIR` Search path for builds (defaults to ~/.cache/mlagility)

-_Note_: `cache report` is not available as an API.
+> _Note_: `cache report` is not available as an API.

-### `version` Command
+## `version` Command

+`benchit version` prints the version number of the installed `mlagility` package.

 `version` does not have any options.

-_Note_: `version` is not available as an API.
+> _Note_: `version` is not available as an API.